AnkitKumar8080/zenChat/README.md

 ## Credits

-Special thanks to Hitesh Chowdary for the APIHub https://api.freeapi.app/  which served as a reference for building this application.
+Special thanks to @hiteshchoudhary for the APIHub https://api.freeapi.app/  which served as a reference for building this application.